REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Methodology

 \subsection{Task Formulation}

-Given a dataset $\mathcal{D}=\{(c, evi, v, exp)_i\}_{i=1}^N$, where $c$ denotes a claim, $evi$ an optional set of retrieved evidence documents, $v$ the gold veracity label, and $exp$ the human-written explanation, the objective of REFLEX is to generate (i) a \textbf{veracity verdict} $\hat{v}$ and (ii) an \textbf{explanation} $\hat{exp}$ that justifies this verdict, for any given $c$ and optionally provided $evi$.
+Given a dataset $\mathcal{D}=\{(c, evi, v, exp)_i\}_{i=1}^N$, where $c$ denotes a claim, $evi$ optional evidence, $v$ the gold veracity label, and $exp$ a human-written explanation, \textsc{REFLEX} aims to generate verdicts and explanations such that the explanation remains faithful to the predicted verdict, thereby mitigating faithfulness hallucination.

-As illustrated in Figure~\ref{fig:mt}, the REFLEX framework operates in three sequential stages: (1) \textbf{Dialogue-style Fact-Checker Training} constructs prompts for instruction-tuning to perform fact verification tasks for verdict and explanation generation; (2) \textbf{Contrastive Activation Pairs Extraction} derives activation pairs between the backbone model and its fine-tuned variant; and (3) \textbf{Explanation-Guided Steering} extracts steering vectors to disentangle reasoning style and factual substance and applies them for inference.
+As shown in Figure~\ref{fig:mt}, \textsc{REFLEX} consists of three stages: (1) \textbf{Dialogue-style Fact-Checker Training}, which reformulates fact-checking as a dialogue task and trains LLMs to jointly generate verdicts and explanations; (2) \textbf{Adaptive Sample Selection}, which identifies self-disagreement samples between a backbone model and its fine-tuned variants; (3) \textbf{Self-Explanation Guided Steering (S-EGS)}, which disentangles steering vectors into KVs and IVs from these samples and explicitly aligns explanations with verdicts.